-NOTE 15.
+NOTE 17.
 SUBSEQUENT EVENTS

 Events that occur after the statement of net assets date but before the financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the statement of net position date are recognized in the accompanying financial statements.
 Subsequent events that provide evidence about conditions that existed after the statement of net position date require disclosure in the accompanying notes.
-Management of the District evaluated the activity of the entity through September 13, 2019, the date of issuance of the financial statements and has noted the following events:
+Management of the District evaluated the activity of the entity through September 20, 2022, the date of issuance of the financial statements and did not note any events to disclose.